 In October 2014, Mickey finished the Mario Lemieux Foundation 6.6K.
-He continued running and during a kickoff run for the 2015 DICK’S Sporting Goods Pittsburgh Marathon and UPMC Health Plan Half-Marathon, Mickey heard Vonda Wright, MD, talk about her Total Body Cross Training Program for Runners held at the UPMC Rooney Sports Complex.
+He continued running and during a kickoff run for the 2015 DICK’S Sporting Goods Pittsburgh Marathon and UPMC Health Plan Half-Marathon, Mickey heard about the Total Body Cross Training Program for Runners held at the UPMC Rooney Sports Complex.
 Mickey decided to try it out and added the class to his schedule.

 “I climb the steps of the Cathedral of Learning once a week, and I run with the Steel City Road Runners three times a week,” Mickey said.
 “But the cross training program really helped my core, balance, and strength.”